 The double cadence before the voice enters is unexpected and charming.
 The composer, though wedded to the constraints of the chorale tune, achieves a considerable degree of tonal variety, passing through several related keys and creating a highly effective imperfect cadence in Gm in bar 25.
-A betting man would not do better than ‘evens’ when trying to establish the authenticity of this movement by means of stylistic analysis!
+A betting man would not do better than ‘evens’ when trying to establish the authenticity of this movement by means of stylistic analysis alone!

 It is unusual, but not unique, for Bach to include an extremely short recitative, but it generally has some purpose.
 That for tenor merely states----he who has the help of Jacob’s God has his hope in the Lord God.
 It reinforces the message of the chorale but contributes little else.

 The tenor aria is the first of two movements which, if we came across them in an authenticated work, would cause no concerns about authorship.
 The text provides Bach with the types of images which he revelled in----a thousand misfortunes, terror, fear, death enemies and distress are what other countries must endure----we, however, have a year of blessings.
 We do not, of course, know who the lyricist was and this catalogue of troubles is typical of the lists that often featured in the texts of Salomon Franck.
 But his verses were generally more integrated and often poetic, so again the evidence is ambiguous.